The0z/PersonalPortfolio2021/README.md

 ## My Results

-After following the requireemnts (see section below) and passing all 12 units test this was my final product:
+After following the requirements (see section below) and passing all 12 units test this was my final product:

 ### Mobile Version (Built Mobile First Approach)